algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Availability: v5
 - Mode: Application

-`itxn_field` fails if A is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if A is an account, asset, or app that is not _available_.
+`itxn_field` fails if A is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if A is an account, asset, or app that is not _available_, or an attempt is made extend an array field beyond the limit imposed by consensus parameters.
 (Addresses set into asset params of acfg transactions need not be _available_.)

 ## itxn_submit